TUMFTM/2RC_ECM/readme.md

 # Python 2RC ECM Battery Model
-This repository holds code for an ecm containing 2rc elements.
+This repository holds code for an ECM containing 2rc elements.
 The goal of this model is to estimate the internal resistance of a battery cell or pack.
-There are two levels in the model: Batterypack ("CELL") and Batterycell ("SYSTEM").
+There are two levels in the model: Battery pack ("CELL") and Batterycell ("SYSTEM").

-Currently, the model is start-parametrized to represent an 2014 VW e-Golf.
+Currently, the model is start-parametrized to represent a 2014 VW e-Golf.

 ## Dependencies
 * Docker